Sometimes, you can be unlucky enough to be in the wrong place at the wrong time.

 If you are uncertain about whether you can make a claim, what is involved or whether it is worthwhile doing so, please contact us to arrange a free, no obligation consultation.

 When you choose a lawyer you need to be absolutely sure that not only do they have the knowledge and skills you require, but also that they will provide the level of service you expect.
-That’s why Websters Lawyers offer you the chance to meet with an experienced Victims of Crime Compensation Lawyer at no charge.
-For more information go to ‘Why Choose Websters Lawyers’.
+That’s why Websters Lawyers offer you the chance to have a free initial consultation with an experienced VOC compensation lawyer.